-2. A small lake in Africa killed 1,700 villagers and 3,500 livestock overnight when it suddenly released 300,000 tons of carbon dioxide, suffocating everything within 16 miles.
+2. A small lake (Lake Nyos) in Africa killed 1,700 villagers and 3,500 livestock overnight when it suddenly released 300,000 tons of carbon dioxide, suffocating everything within 16 miles.
 Scientists still don't know what triggered the event.

 4. 10,000 years ago, Lions were the second most widespread land mammal, after humans.
 They existed across Africa, Eurasia, and America.